bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

    - **Answer**
      - The DOM or Document Object model  is a language independent and cross-platform interface that HTML and XML documents in a tree-like structure where each part can be handled in "nodes." it let's us access and manipulate the structure for the browser to render.

 2. What is an event?

+   - **Answer**
+     - An event is something recognized via function on the DOM such as a click, hover, mouseover, mouuseout etc. The event can be used to tirgger a function or other desired resut.
+Basically anything that happens to an HTML element using JavaScript can be called JavaScript "event."

 3. What is an event listener?

+   - **Answer**

+     -Among the most frequently used JavaScript structures they permit a programmer to add interactive functionality to HTML elements by "listening" to various "events" that could take place on the page.

 4. Why would we convert a NodeList into an Array?

+   - **Answer**
+           - Node list have limited built in fuctions.
+By converting to an array we increase the options for manipulating the data by increasing the built in arrays available to us.

 5. What is a component?

+   - **Answer**
+           - More often than not they are functions.
+But basically they are blocks of code that work independently to manipulate data.
+These blocks then might become globally useful for repetitive actions.

 ## Rick Mansfield's Pull Request

 - [Pull Request](https://github.com/LambdaSchool/web-sprint-challenge-applied-javascript/pull/212
   )
   This is here just for safe keeping.